 What Is Dual Diagnosis?

 Dual diagnosis is a term that refers to someone that is suffering from a mental health disorder and a substance use problem at the same time.
 A dual diagnosis is also sometimes referred to as a co-occurring disorder.
 According to the National Alliance On Mental Illness, about half of those who have a substance use problem also suffer from some kind of mental illness.
 While it is not always apparent which develops first, there is a clear relationship between mental health disorders and addiction.
 The National Bureau Of Economic Research (NBER) discovered that those diagnosed with a mental health disorder are responsible for the consumption of:

 - 68 percent of cigarettes

+[inline_cta_one] With this knowledge, the NBER was able to definitively state that there is a connection between mental illness and substance use disorders.
 A number of different combinations of addiction and mental health disorders can occur when someone has a dual diagnosis.
 Each combination has a unique set of side effects that make a dual diagnosis difficult to understand and even more difficult to diagnose and treat.

 The Link Between Addiction And Mental Illness